dixonaws/alexa_hackathon/README.md

 # Alexa Team
 Create an Alexa Skill that can get data from a RESTful API endpoint.
 You can use the Alexa Skills Kit CLI (ask-cli) to create a simple "hello world" skill based on a template.
 You may choose NodeJS or Python for this skill.
-*Approximate time for this task is 2 hours.*
+Note that the ASK-CLI uses NodeJS for the Lambda function.
+You can replace the Lambda function with a Python-based function if you choose.
+For examples of Pytyhon-based Lambda functions, see https://github.com/dixonaws/alexa-skills-kit-sdk-for-python *Approximate time for this task is 2 hours.*

 ### References